yanbrasiliano/c/README.md

 ---

- I'm Yan and this is my first repository;
+  I'm Yan and this is my first repository  🤖

- This is my public repository for learning and teaching basic codes in language C.  :computer:
+  This is my public repository for learning and teaching basic codes in language C.   👨‍💻

 ---